Have you ever felt behind in life?

 My dad asked me...

-What are you going to learn from this failure and how can you make this a great turning point in your life?
+How can you make this a great turning point in your life?

 That message stuck.